Ardor: Exploring the Lush Soundscapes of Love Spirals Downwards

 Expanding the Sonic Palette: The Shoegaze Influence on Ardor

 While critics often compared Love Spirals Downwards to Cocteau Twins, Lum was eager to shift the conversation.
 In 1995, he told The Ninth Wave: “I know they have to compare us to something, but how about Slowdive?”
-Suzanne Perry even poked fun at Lum’s growing admiration during a Danse Macabre interview, quipping, “You want it to sound like Slowdive.”
+Suzanne Perry even poked fun at Lum’s growing admiration during in a 1995 Danse Macabre interview, quipping, “You want it to sound like Slowdive.”
+The connection wasn’t merely theoretical.
+At their first live performance in 1995, Love Spirals Downwards covered Slowdive’s “Visions of LA” from the band’s then-recent album, Pygmalion

 In that same Danse Macabre interview Lum compared the sonic shift from the first to second album, “There’s a lot of texture coming from electric guitar too.
 On our first album, it was mostly acoustic.”
 While listeners associated his droning soundscapes with keyboards, Lum clarified that Ardor was almost entirely guitar-driven: “People have asked me if there was something else.
-On a couple of the songs, we use minimal keyboards—basically, we hold the same note down through the whole song—but basically, it’s guitars.
+On a couple of the songs, we use minimal keyboards—basically, we hold the same note down through the whole song—but basically, it’s guitars.”

-“I’ll have all my effects together and when I’m recording, I just start plugging different ones in to make different sounds.
+Much of this layered effect was achieved through Lum’s use of effects pedals and looping.
+In a 1996 interview with Requiem, Lum explained how improvisation often led to song creation: “I’ll have all my effects together and when I’m recording, I just start plugging different ones in to make different sounds.
 A lot of times I make songs just from messing around with sound.
 I don’t even intend to write a song, I just mess around with new effects trying to make some sounds, and the sound of all of it will inspire me.”

-His arsenal included chorus, delay, reverb, and phasing, but mong the many effects Lum experimented with, one stood out in shaping Ardor’s dreamlike textures: the Ebow, a handheld device that mimics the sustained bowing of a violin.
+His arsenal included chorus, delay, reverb, and phasing, but among the many effects Lum experimented with, one stood out in shaping Ardor’s dreamlike textures: the Ebow, a handheld device that mimics the sustained bowing of a violin.
 Lum explained its appeal in a 2018 band podcast: “You hold it above the strings — instead of a pick or your fingers — you hold it on top of the strings as you play and it sustains a note, basically infinitely.
-Like a violin bow, hence the name Ebow.
+Like a violin bow, hence the name Ebow.”

 Interestingly, the Ebow was also a prominently used by Slowdive on their influential Souvlaki album, further highlighting the connection between the two bands’ sonic approaches.